 - 5.1 Norland welcomes applications from students holding a broad range of qualifications.
 We will use independently published guidelines and rankings recognised within the United Kingdom higher education sector, such as UK ENIC and UCAS, when considering the equivalence of qualifications. - 5.2 As a minimum, applicants for full-time undergraduate programmes will be expected to have been educated to General Certificate of Education Advanced level (GCE A level) or equivalent in other qualifications. - 5.3 In addition, Norland will normally expect an applicant to have five General Certificate of Secondary Education (GCSE) grades at grade 4/C or better (or equivalent) including English Language and Mathematics.
-For those intending to go on to study as Early Years or Primary Teachers, a GCSE in Science at grade 4 or above is also recommended.
+For those intending to go on to study as Early Years or Primary Teachers, a GCSE in Science at grade 4 or above is also recommended, as this is a requirement for the postgraduate study needed.